Tutorial: Inverse Problem Solving with Physics-Informed Neural Network¶

 883

-points (the corresponding $u$ values evaluated at the input
+points — the corresponding $u$ values (i.e., the solution evaluated at theinput

 data_output = torch.load(